openvinotoolkit/openvino/docs/dev/build_raspbian.md

   .. && cmake --build . --parallel
   ```

-> **NOTE**: Build command could fail due to lack of RAM.
-To fix this issue swap size can be increased:
+> **NOTE**: The build command may fail due to insufficient RAM.
+To fix this issue, you can increase the swap size:
 1. Deactivate the current swap:
 ```bash
 sudo dphys-swapfile swapoff